Antix-Development/FontApp/README.md

 Parsing the JSON file will be more problematic as you will need a class to decode to and will require some 3rd party package such as [Json.NET](https://www.newtonsoft.com/json) to perform the decoding.

-NOTE: I decided to not include the aforementioned package in FontApp, and instead manually exported the JSON file in my own code.
+NOTE: I decided to not include the aforementioned package in FontApp, and instead manually generated exported the JSON file in code.

 NOTE: There will be more glyph lines and JSON objects in your own output if you decide to export more than the SPACE character, extras have been omitted in the above examples for readability :)